elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 In the [[1950s]] Universities weren’t just focused on test results.
 The person had to be ‘well-rounded’, a “pretty gregarious, active type” who has done “plenty of extracurricular activities.

 How true this is today, I don’t know.
 But it’s still presumed to be his way.
 When I was young lots of people did a [[Duke of Edinburgh Award]].
 Not because they wanted to, but because it would make their TV “stand out”.
 Based on the number of kids I see doing the award each time I go to [[Ashridge]] I presume this is still the case.
 I remember also being told that the fact that I played rugby would help my cause when it came to jobs and University admissions.

-I NEED TO HIGHLIGHT PAGE 26 - 29

 #### Europe and America is more extroverted